LironShemen/TriviaKing_IntroToComputerNetworking/README.md

 # TriviaKing_IntroToComputerNetworking

-The is a client-server application that implements a trivia contest.
+This is a client-server application that implements a trivia contest.

-Every ten seconds the server send to the players an intersting statement which is either true or false about food.
+Every ten seconds the server sends to the players an intersting statement which is either true or false about food.

 The winner is the first one to answer correctly.